Chinaman: Modern usage

+In popular culture

 On April 9, 1998, television sitcom show Seinfeld aired an episode in which a character referred to opium as "the Chinaman's nightcap".
 The episode prompted many Asian American viewers, including author Maxine Hong Kingston, to send letters of protest.
 In her letter, Kingston wrote that the term is "equivalent to niggers for blacks and kikes for Jews".
 Media watchdog Media Action Network for Asian Americans (MANAA) called on NBC, broadcasting network for the show, to issue a public apology.
 NBC did not issue an apology, but it removed the offending term from the episode in the episode's rerun in May 1998.
 NBC's executive vice president for broadcast standards and content policy sent MANAA a letter stating that the network never intended to offend.
 MANAA was pleased with the studio's response despite the lack of an apology, and Kingston, while disappointed there was no apology, was pleased that the term was removed from the episode.

 In 2001, the Chicago Sun-Times was chastised by William Yashino, Midwest director of the Japanese American Citizens League, for using the term Chinaman in two of its columns.
 Yashino wrote, in a letter to the editor on May 16, 2001, that the term is derogatory and demeaning to Chinese Americans and Asian Americans, and that it marginalizes these communities and inflames public sentiment.

 In March 2007, media mogul Ted Turner used the term in a public speech before the Bay Area Council of San Francisco, California.
 Community leaders and officials objected to his use of the term, and immediately called for an apology.
 In a statement released by his spokesman on March 13, 2007, Turner apologized for having used the term, stating that he was unaware that the term was derogatory.
 Vincent Pan, director of the organization Chinese for Affirmative Action, said it was "a bit suspect" for someone involved in domestic and world politics like Turner to be unaware that the term is derogatory.
 Yvonne Lee, a former commissioner of the U.S. Civil Rights Commission, said the apology was the first step, but wanted Turner to agree to further "dialogue between different communities".